-- Board of directors monitors the CEO - Does it?
-CEO chooses (propose) most members of Board - Robert Nardelli's just got, \$210 million "golden handshake" for leaving Home Depot. - Ergo: CEO chooses own controllers (and pay) - Corporate governance literature - Which board composition is better?
+- Board of directors monitors the CEO. - Does it?
+CEO chooses (propose) most members of Board - In January 2007, Robert Nardelli's got a \$210 million "golden hand-shake" for leaving Home Depot.
+(In August, he became chairman and CEO of the newly privatized Chrysler ...) - Ergo: CEO chooses own controllers (and pay). - Corporate governance literature - Which board composition is better? - Outsiders or insiders? - Large institutional block-holder (solves public good problem)

+Estimate effects of governance measures (Gompers, Ishii and Metrick, QJE 2003)

+Atheoretical literature

-- Outsiders or insiders? - Large institutional block-holder (solves public good problem) - Estimate effects of governance measures (Gompers, Ishii and Metrick, QJE 2003) - Atheoretical literature - Not even an attempt to get to finer predictions (E.g. when would insiders make worse decisions, when outsiders)?
+- Not even an attempt to get to finer predictions (E.g. when would insiders make worse decisions, when outsiders)?
 Exception: Hermalin & Weisbach. - Not even an attempt to deal with the endogeneity. - Much progress needed (and demanded!)